What is Business Email Compromise (BEC) and How to Fight It?

 How does BEC (Business Email Compromise) works?

-Beware!
-Scammers can easily access your personal information from online sources like LinkedIn, Facebook, and organization websites.
-With this information, they can create a fake email from a high-level executive or a business partner to deceive you.
-Stay alert and on guard!
+Scammers can find your personal information on sites like LinkedIn, Facebook, and company websites.
+They use this to create fake emails from executives or business partners to trick you.
+Stay alert.

 How to Defend Yourself Against Business Email Scams?
 A Guide